fun facts about florida

 If you plan to dig for dinosaur bones, you won’t have any luck in Florida.
 That’s because, during the dinosaur age, the Florida peninsula was underwater; it was totally nonexistent as a land mass.

 Florida state law says that if you have a car in Florida for more than 90 days per year, that vehicle must be registered in Florida.
 And those 90 days do not have to be consecutive!
 Even out-of-state residents must insure their car in Florida and must prove that they meet the state’s minimum insurance requirements.
+Also, if you have never held a regular driver license in any state, country, or jurisdiction, you must complete a FL TLSAE (Traffic Law and Substance Abuse Education) course.

-5. Florida’s state flag features St. Andrew
+5. The Fl flag features St. Andrew… facts

 Florida’s official state flag, adopted in 1900, has a red cross of St. Andrew on a white field.
 The center features the Florida state seal, which shows the sun, palm trees, a steamboat, land, water and a Native American woman scattering flowers.